Headset Wireless Charging: A Smart Buyer's Guide

 When you place your headset on the pad, its receiver coil enters the magnetic field.
 This field induces an electrical current in the receiver coil, which is then converted into direct current (DC) to charge your device's battery.
 Think of it as a tiny, invisible power cord.
 The key is that the two coils need to be close to each other for the energy transfer to be effective.

-Why the Qi Standard Matters
+Why the Qi Standard Is a Big Deal

 If you’ve shopped for wireless chargers, you’ve probably seen the "Qi" logo everywhere (pronounced "chee").
 The Qi standard is what makes wireless charging so universal and user-friendly.
 Developed by the Wireless Power Consortium, Qi ensures that any Qi-certified device will work with any Qi-certified charger, regardless of the brand.
 It’s the reason you can charge your Apple iPhone, Samsung earbuds, and wireless headset all on the same pad.